ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

-mp_shorthanded_cash_bonus_round_delay | sv, cl, rep, release | Default: 2<br>number of previous rounds that a team needs to have been shorthanded before they are eligible for the short-handed bonus mp_solid_teammates | sv, cl, rep, release | Default: 1<br>How solid are teammates: 0 = transparent; 1 = fully solid; 2 = can stand on top of heads mp_spawnprotectiontime | sv, rep, release | Default: 5<br>Kick players who team-kill within this many seconds of a round restart. mp_spec_swapplayersides | sv, cl, rep, release | Default: false<br>Toggle set the player names and team names to the opposite side in which they are are on the spectator panel. mp_spectators_max | sv, cl, rep, release | Default: 2<br>How many spectators are allowed in a match. mp_starting_losses | sv, rep, release | Default: 0<br>Determines what the initial loss streak is. mp_startmoney | sv, cl, rep, release | Default: 800<br>amount of money each player gets when they reset mp_suicide_penalty | sv, release | Default: true<br>Punish players for suicides mp_swapteams | sv, release | Swap the teams and restart the game
+mp_shorthanded_cash_bonus_round_delay | sv, cl, rep, release | Default: 2<br>number of previous rounds that a team needs to have been shorthanded before they are eligible for the short-handed bonus mp_solid_teammates | sv, cl, rep, release | Default: 1<br>How solid are teammates: 0 = transparent; 1 = fully solid; 2 = can stand on top of heads mp_spawnprotectiontime | sv, rep, release | Default: 5<br>Kick players who team-kill within this many seconds of a round restart. mp_spectators_max | sv, cl, rep, release | Default: 2<br>How many spectators are allowed in a match. mp_starting_losses | sv, cl, rep, release | Default: 0<br>Determines what the initial loss streak is. mp_startmoney | sv, cl, rep, release | Default: 800<br>amount of money each player gets when they reset mp_suicide_penalty | sv, release | Default: true<br>Punish players for suicides mp_swapteams | sv, release | Swap the teams and restart the game